 - Future Skills.
 Where the skills gaps lie at the moment.

 - Exam Technique.

 - Transitioning to college.
-Hopes and fears.
+Hopes & fears.
 Differences between second and third level study/ expectations.
 Becoming independent away from home/ budgeting.
 Keeping safe.